locka99/cpp-to-rust-book/README.md

 For example, the Firefox browser uses Rust to analyse video stream data - headers and such like where corrupt or malicious code could destabilize the browser or even be exploitable.

+## Some cases?

+You may have notice the "some cases" qualifier above.
+Obviously if you have code that works and isn't temperamental or hard to extend then porting or rewriting that code serves no purpose.
+Nobody is suggesting you should rewrite for the sake of rewriting.
+However if you have code that you intend to rewrite or substantially modify then perhaps you should consider what follows.

 ## Why Rust?

 Let's start by saying if what you have works and is reliable, then the answer to the question is "there's no reason" you should consider porting.